India asks states to halt online drug sales

 The Delhi High Court in December last year said the government must ensure online sales are prohibited for the time being, as it heard a petition from a doctor who alleged unregulated online sales could lead to abuse of medicines.

-K. Bangarurajan, a senior official at the Central Drugs Standard Control Organisation (CDSCO), said the government agency had asked states earlier this year to comply with the court’s order, and a reminder had now been issued to all authorities.
+K. Bangarurajan, a senior official at the Central Drugs Standard Control Organisation (CDSCO), said the federal agency had asked states earlier this year to comply with the court’s order, and a reminder had now been issued to all authorities.

 “State drug controllers are the regulating authority, they have to implement this ... and if anyone is dealing (in online sales) they need to take action,” Bangarurajan told Reuters.